GetUp!: Independence

-GetUp's independent status has been confirmed by the Australian Electoral Commission on three occasions.
-On each occasion, the AEC's review was initiated at the request of a conservative MP; following a referral by Senator Abetz in 2005, (and again in 2010), and a referral from Ben Morton in 2016.

-On all three occasions, the AEC found that GetUp did "not appear to be controlled by one or more registered political parties, nor ... to operate wholly or to a significant extent to the benefit of one or more registered political parties."
-In 2010 the AEC acknowledged that many of GetUp's activities "could be reasonably regarded as of some 'benefit' to the 'left' parties.
-However, the AEC also note[d] that many of the activities of GetUp! appear to be solely issue-based rather than supporting or advocating support for a particular registered party political."
+The Australian Electoral Commission (AEC) has found that GetUp is "issue-based rather than supporting or advocating support for a particular registered party political."
+Its independent status has been confirmed by the AEC on three occasions.
+On each occasion, the AEC's review was initiated at the request of a conservative MP; following referrals by Senator Abetz in 2005 and 2010, and a referral from Ben Morton in 2016.
+On all three occasions, the AEC found that GetUp did "not appear to be controlled by one or more registered political parties, nor... to operate wholly or to a significant extent to the benefit of one or more registered political parties."
+In 2010 the AEC acknowledged that many of GetUp's activities "could be reasonably regarded as of some 'benefit' to the 'left' parties", but also noted that many of the activities of GetUp! were solely issue-based.

 In 2019, the AEC's determination was supported by the Australian Government Solicitor and the Commonwealth Director of Public Prosecutions.

+Criticism

+Due to the organizations focus on progressive issues, getup has been criticised by many members of conservative parties, particularly the Coalition parties.